arogozhnikov/arogozhnikov.github.io/_remarks/2025-12-01-partial-derivatives.md

 Relations in the first line are actually super neat and are useful in a more broad context, but I've seen them for the first time!
-Above equation is based on observation that the space of 2-forms in 2d in 1-dimensional, so you can "divide" 2-forms and do this trickery with swapping multiplicants &mdash; normally this operations would be meaningless.
+The equation above is based on the observation that the space of 2-forms in 2d is 1-dimensional, so you can "divide" 2-forms and do this trickery with swapping multiplicants &mdash; normally this operation would be meaningless.

-This proof is concise and elegant &mdash; it explains sign and generalizes to higher dimensions.
+This proof is concise and elegant &mdash; it explains the sign and generalizes to higher dimensions.
 Geometrically, I still lack intuition after reading it.

-I find this explanation for total sign (-1) very useful: sign of
+I find this explanation for the total sign (-1) very useful: sign of
 $ \left.\frac{\partial u}{\partial v}\right|\_{w} $
 is positive if gradients of `u` and `v` are on the same side of gradient `w`.
 In other words,